hv90/ei-mobile/README.md

 for developing.

-Also, the dockerfile must have the environment variable REACT_NATIVE_PACKAGER_HOSTNAME filled with you localhost IP Adress so it can work correctly
+Also, the dockerfile must have the environment variable REACT_NATIVE_PACKAGER_HOSTNAME filled with you localhost IP Adress so it can work properly

 ⚠️ NOTE: Hot Reload was not tested yet